xiangrongzeng/multi_re/README.md

 The parameter **-n** means the name of experiment.
 We create a folder with this name.
 All settings with the same experiment name will be placed in the same folder.
 Therefore, you can do exploratory experiments in **-n tmp** and run your best settings in **-n mybest**.

-In a word, the directory will be looks like this:
+In a word, the directory will look like this:
 ```
 --exp_name
 ----settings_name